 For additional Arizona Lemon Law information and a free no obligation case review visit FREE CASE REVIEW.

 Applicable Statute of Limitations for the Arizona Lemon Law

-The Arizona Lemon Law’s protections apply to the first 2 years or 24,000 that you own your new vehicle.
-At that point you have 6 months to bring an action:
+The Arizona Lemon Law’s protections apply to the first 2 years or 24,000 that you own your new vehicle (whichever expires first).
+At that point, you have 6 months to bring an action: